strapi/strapi/docs/v3.x/plugins/users-permissions.md

 extensions/users-permissions/admin/src/translations/en.json
 ```

 If these files don't exist you will need to copy from your `node_modules` or the Strapi mono-repo.
-You can see the [plugin extensions](../concepts/customization.md#plugin-extensions) for more information as to how this works
+You can see [plugin extensions](../concepts/customization.md#plugin-extensions) for more information on how it works.

 We will go step by step.